What is Florida Residency?

 Eligibility

-To be eligible for in-state tuition, you or your parents or legal guardian must have been a Florida resident, as defined by state law for tuition purposes, for at least 12 consecutive months prior to the first day of the term.
-To qualify, you must be a U.S. citizen, permanent resident alien, or a legal alien granted indefinite stay by the Immigration and Naturalization Service.
+To qualify for in-state tuition, you, your parent(s), or your legal guardian must have established legal Florida residency for tuition purposes for at least 12 consecutive months prior to the first day of the term.

 Florida residency for tuition purposes is different from establishing general Florida residency.
-It is important to know that living in or attending school in Florida will not, in itself, establish legal residence for tuition purposes.
-Additionally, students who depend on out-of-state parents for support are presumed to be legal residents of the same state as their parents.
+Living in Florida or attending school in the state does not automatically establish residency for tuition purposes.
+In addition, students who depend on out-of-state parents for financial support are generally presumed to be legal residents of the same state as their parent(s).

 QUESTIONS?